breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

 Each year, Oracle swoops into San Fransisco like Christmas in September and paints everything red and white.
 Flies racing yachts in by crane, blocks off city streets.
 The last couple years, they built a carnival complete with ferris wheel and free food, fireworks, Elton John, then bussed ten thousand people out to Treasure Island for an all-night bacchanalian celebration.
 This year, they were conservative and filled a baseball stadium instead.

 From SF, I flew to LA and back the following week, for SVCC.
 It rained, so I rented a car and drove into the northern Diablo Mountains.
-I left the clouds beneath me, and arrived at [Lick Observatory](https://en.wikipedia.org/wiki/Lick_Observatory) on Mt.
+I drove into the clouds, and arrived at [Lick Observatory](https://en.wikipedia.org/wiki/Lick_Observatory) on Mt.
 Hamilton to a haunting silence.
 The air was still and there was no sign of humanity.
 I found a custodian, who showed me the telescopes.
 We had to be very quiet, because most astronomers are asleep during the day.

 <figure>
 <img src="http://imgur.com/uY4AwHV.jpg"/>